morrisyoung/IBD-detection/README.md

 -l: length of chromosomes; needed for Nexus trees

-note:
+notes:

-1. this version is fully optimized both in memory usage and in parallelism, so it is highly recommanded to use, even if you only need 2-3 processes
+1. this version is fully optimized both in memory usage and in parallelism, which should be faster; but as we use temporary tree files and temporary result files, so extra consumption (running time) is obvious

-2. for the Newick trees, as presently I only try the trees from MaCS's stdout, so actually "-F 2" and " -t 2" are binded together; so if you want try Newick trees, please use MaCS and read them from stdin; later on the "-F" will be fixed as a sepatate parameter, and also for "-t"
+2. for the Newick trees, as presently I only try the trees from MaCS's stdout, so actually "-F 2" and " -t 2" are bound together; so if you want try Newick trees, please use MaCS and read them from its stdin; later on the "-F" will be fixed as a separate parameter, and also for "-t"

-3. as I just finished reading newick trees from MaCS's stdout, no more sanity checks have been performed by now, although it should be right logically; so reading nexus trees from outside files is more recommanded presently
+3. as I just finished reading newick trees from MaCS's stdout, no more sanity checks for it have been performed by now, although it should be right logically; so reading nexus trees from outside files is more recommanded presently

-4. as the MPI program is invoked by the "mpirun" excutable, if you need n working processing, please invoke n+1 processes; but this is not for reading trees from stdin, in which you should invoke only 1 proess
+4. as the MPI program is invoked by the "mpirun" excutable, if you need n working processing, please invoke n+1 processes; but this is not for reading trees from stdin, in which you should invoke only 1 process, because there is only serially processing mode for trees read from stdin

+5. the result is saved locally as "result\_yourtreefilename"

 Contact
 ========